TheoryOfNekomata/formxtra/README.md

 for instance by attaching event listeners and storing the new values into some internal object or map, which can be retrieved by some other exposed function.

-With `formxtr`, there is no need to traverse the DOM for individual fields to get their values.
+With `formxtra`, there is no need to traverse the DOM for individual fields to get their values.
 Provided the fields are associated to the form (either as a descendant of the `<form>` element or [associated through the `form=""` attribute](https://html.spec.whatwg.org/multipage/form-control-infrastructure.html#attr-fae-form)) and has a valid `name`, the values of these fields can be easily extracted, using the `form.elements` attribute built-in to the DOM and